NicolasRestrepoTorres/slidesShaders/source.md

 ## Shader design patterns
 ### Pattern 3: Consistency of geometry operations

-> Geometry operations should always be carried out under the same reference frame
+> Geometry operation operands should be defined in the same coordinate system

 <li class="fragment"> Tip 1: ```transform * vertex // projection * modelview * vertex``` yields the vertex coordinates in [clip-space](http://www.songho.ca/opengl/gl_transform.html)
 <li class="fragment"> Tip 2: ```modelview * vertex``` yields the vertex coordinates in eye-space
-<li class="fragment"> Tip 3: Since the eye position is 0 in eye-space, eye-space is the usual reference frame for geometry operations
+<li class="fragment"> Tip 3: Since the eye position is 0 in eye-space, eye-space is the usual coordinate system for geometry operations

 H: